 With a healthy dose of help from many in the Hollywood glitterati, high-ranking Democrats, national media and far-left professors are trying to sweep a massive number of people along in this socialist wave—many of whom don’t agree with them on the most basic of principles.

-Marching on Women The so-called Women’s March movement is an excellent example.
+The so-called Women’s March movement is an excellent example.
 If you read or watch “mainstream” news, you’d think that all women support this effort, which has been co-opted into supporting any number of restrictive gun control measures and otherwise tarnishing President Trump’s administration in any way it can.

 You’d be wrong.